gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 1. The API container image is base on nvidia/cuda:11.4.3-runtime-ubuntu20.04, so it could be the fact that we don't have a GPU.
 2. On first spin-up we download the models, which could be exceeding the startup timeout.
-3. There could be other problems inside of the container, for example, the redis server is not running....
+3. There could be other problems inside the container, for example, the redis server is not running....

 Let's see if we can get anything useful from the logs - nope not, really.
 Would love to see the logs from inside the container.
 Not sure how to do that.
 Let's start doing things we know we need...